 My parents, David and Jane Dragon raised a large family dressed in wild furs from their trapline.
 We were healthy, outdoor kids and despite temperatures that often dipped to -40, we were never cold!
 Mom made our hats, mittens, moccasins, and parkas.
 Setsuné (grandmother in Dënesųłiné), is a talented seamstress sewing with furs and hides most of her life.
 When I became a mother, turning to wild fur was the natural way to keep my own family warm.

 Confident in a rich trapping heritage and the practicality of fur for warmth, I created Aurora Heat in 2015.
 It has become my passion to offer ways for you to make a difference.
 I dream of a world where humans are thoughtful about meeting basic needs, using natural and reusable products.
 A world where natural fur is the first choice for warmth, replacing single-use products, fast-fashion, and synthetic/petroleum based materials.

-Like many of you, I am committed to Nature and the interdependency between all living things.
+Like many of you, I am committed to Nature and value the interdependency between all living things.
 I love designing and creating sustainable, new-to-market products.
 In our workshop at the end of each day, there is no garbage in our bin.
 We use all parts of our pelts in deep respect and gratitude to the Land and to the beaver (tsa).
 It is this world view that has formed our company's slogan, "Live in harmony with Nature."